cbuchner1/ccminer/README.txt

 >>> RELEASE HISTORY <<<

+  May 21th 2015   v1.6.4
-                  Try to compute network difficulty on pools too Drop Whirlpool and whirpoolx algos, no more used...
+                  Implement multi-pool support (failover and time rotate) try "ccminer -c pools.conf" to test the sample config Update the API to allow remote pool switching and pool stats Auto bind the api port to the first available when using default Try to compute network difficulty on pools too (for most algos) Drop Whirlpool and whirpoolx algos, no more used...

   May 15th 2015   v1.6.3